zos-spark/scala-workbench/README.md

 ```

 ### Build the Workbench
-* cd to the scala-wb directory
+* cd to the scala-workbench directory
 * Run the build tool.
 This will create a Docker image containing a Jupyter server and the Toree kernel
 ```
       ./build.sh 2>&1 | tee build.log